serialport/website/docs/guide-installation.md

 }
 ```

-Over time we should migrate away from invokation within the renderer process, but many existing projects still rely on these workarounds.
+Over time we should migrate away from invocation within the renderer process, but many existing projects still rely on these workarounds.

 For an example Electron project, check out [`electron-serialport`](https://github.com/johnny-five-io/electron-serialport).